 From what we know so far, there is evidence that CBD could be very helpful for a variety of medical conditions.
 While CBD research is certainly promising, we are in need of well-controlled human studies to identify optimal dosing protocols.
 I absolutely can’t wait to see where this exciting field goes and have definitely experienced noticeable benefits from my own personal experiments with CBD!

-I’ve found that B.Chill works wonders in helping me gently calm and recenter myself.
-If I am feeling overworked, stressed, or exhausted, I enjoy a small spoonful to encourage a bit of decompression.
+I’ve found that One Farm CBD works wonders in helping me gently calm and recenter myself.
+If I am feeling overworked, stressed, or exhausted, I enjoy a dropperful to encourage a bit of decompression.
 It makes me feel more alert and focused too.
-I also love giving my herbal tea a sweet little drizzle before bed to promote more restful sleep.
+I particularly love a dose right before bed to promote more restful sleep.

 Pisanti S, Malfitano AM, Ciaglia E, et al. Cannabidiol: State of the art and new challenges for therapeutic applications.
 Pharmacol Ther.
 2017;175:133-150.